maisken/Paradox_IP150/README.md

 You can try it out by getting ssh access to your hassio installation, then

-    cd /addons/local
+    cd /addons
     git clone https://github.com/alfredopironti/Paradox_IP150.git paradox_ip150_mqtt

-(on older versions of hass.io, you could do this from the /addons directory, but recent versions need it in the /addons/local directory)
+If installing in the /addons directory does not work, please try using the /addons/local directory, as different users seem to have different mileage on this.

 Then go to the homeassistant home page: click on Hass.io in the menu; then on the add-on store tab.
 The add-on should appear in the local add-ons list.